Atmerek/CrossplayProject/README.md

 #### StarterGui
 - **ModifyMode.rbxm**
-  Contains two GUI buttons for the <action>BlockScript.lua.
+  Contains two GUI buttons for the action scripts.

 # Our API

 We provide an API to resolve Minecraft player's usernames and skins by their UUIDs.
-The API supports both Java UUID and Bedrock UUIDs (floodgate).
+The API supports both Java and Bedrock (floodgate) UUIDs.

 ## Get Username by UUID